-- H4: There is a significant negative association between the student's number of work hours per week and student performance. - H_5 : There is a significant negative association between the student's job type (if it is not related to accounting) and student performance. - H6: There is a significant negative association between the student's number of courses taken per semester and student performance.
+H4: There is a significant negative association between the student's number of work hours per week and student performance.
+This is the case whether the student attends a commuter or a residential school.

+$H_5$ : There is a significant negative association between the student's job type (if it is not related to accounting) and student performance.
+This is the case whether the student attends a commuter or a residential school.

+$H_6$ : There is a significant negative association between the student's number of courses taken per semester and student performance.
+This is the case whether the student attends a commuter or a residential school.